 Our future profitability may depend, in part, on our ability to commercialize our product candidates in foreign markets for which we may rely on collaboration with third parties.
-Although we do not have immediate plans to pursue the commercialization of rilonacept for recurrent pericarditis outside of the United States, we are evaluating the opportunities for the development and commercialization of our product candidates in foreign markets.
+For example, we plan to advance to a global pivotal Phase 3 clinical trial with rilonacept for the treatment of recurrent pericarditis.
+Although we do not have immediate plans to pursue the commercialization of rilonacept for recurrent pericarditis outside of the United States, we are evaluating the opportunities for the development and commercialization of our product candidates in certain foreign markets.
 We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the applicable regulatory authority in that foreign market, and we may never receive such regulatory approval for any of our product candidates.
 To obtain separate regulatory approval in many other countries we must comply with numerous and varying regulatory requirements of such countries regarding safety and efficacy and governing, among other things, clinical trials and commercial sales, pricing and distribution of our product candidates, and we cannot predict success in these jurisdictions.
 If we obtain approval of our product candidates and ultimately commercialize our product candidates in foreign markets, we would be subject to additional risks and uncertainties, including:

-- · our customers' ability to obtain reimbursement for our product candidates in foreign markets; - our inability to directly control commercial activities because we are relying on third parties; - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements; - · different medical practices and customs in foreign countries affecting acceptance in the marketplace; - · import or export licensing requirements; - longer accounts receivable collection times; - · longer lead times for shipping; - language barriers for technical training and the need for language translations; - · reduced protection of intellectual property rights in some foreign countries; - the existence of additional potentially relevant third-party intellectual property rights; - · foreign currency exchange rate fluctuations; and the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.
+- our customers' ability to obtain reimbursement for our product candidates in foreign markets; - our inability to directly control commercial activities because we are relying on third parties; - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements; - different medical practices and customs in foreign countries affecting acceptance in the marketplace; - import or export licensing requirements; - longer accounts receivable collection times; - longer lead times for shipping; - language barriers for technical training and the need for language translations; - reduced protection of intellectual property rights in some foreign countries; - [] the existence of additional potentially relevant third-party intellectual property rights; - [] foreign currency exchange rate fluctuations; and - [] the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.